My role: Product Designer, Content Developer

 - Build connection and relationships among Swedish providers

 - Communicate and manage communications around strategic direction

 - Share ideas and motivate learning of best practices

 - Help onboard new physicians and integrate new clincs

 To gain broader buy-in from leadership, we ran an initial pilot with leadership committees who used DocSpot for their meeting agendas, shared resources, notetaking and collaboration.
-In phase 2, we expanded to additional interest groups, building up to 550+ users and 2000+ pieces of content.
+The pilot included 550+ users and 2000+ pieces of content.

 Form contextual inquiries I created 3 guiding personas: the experienced doctor serving on a leadership committees, the clinic manager and a provider new to Swedish to help guide pilot use cases.